 I rented my first Airbnb in Normandy in the ideal location: Etretat.
 My stay was a complete success due to 3 criteria which should always be considered.
-Up until then, I had rented self-catering accommodations through other companies, but as everyone knows, Airbnbs are becoming so popular so I wanted to try it out.
+Up until then, I had rented self-catering accommodations through other companies, but as everyone knows, Airbnbs (and VRBOs-Vacation Rentals By Owner) are becoming so popular so I wanted to try it out.
 If you’re heading to Normandy, I would highly recommend you consider renting a place in Etretat.

 If It’s Your First Airbnb Or VRBO In Normandy

-Having had a successful Airbnb rental in Etretat, there are three criteria that you need to investigate:
+To have a successful Airbnb or VRBO rental in Etretat, there are three criteria that you need to investigate:

 - Location in Etretat